No charges for off-duty deputy who shot drunken intruder in his front yard

 LIVINGSTON - A sheriff's deputy who shot and killed a man who attacked him in his front yard will not face charges.

-The Livingston Parish District Attorney's Office announced Tuesday that Caleb Browning would be charged in the deadly shooting of Aaron Sparkman, which unfolded on the front lawn of Browning's home on Dec.
+The Livingston Parish District Attorney's Office announced Tuesday that Caleb Browning would not be charged in the deadly shooting of Aaron Sparkman, which unfolded on the front lawn of Browning's home on Dec.
 16, 2019.
 The DA's findings suggest Sparkman had gone there to confront the off-duty deputy and his estranged girlfriend, with whom he had a 3-year-old child.

 Investigators say neighbors heard Sparkman blaring loud music and firing off several rounds from a gun before leaving in his truck, with the child in-tow, about a half-hour before the confrontation.
 Sparkman was reportedly infuriated that his ex refused to come over and was ignoring his messages.